Parameter Tuning and Signal Monitoring by Using External Mode

 The low-level transport layer of the channel handles the transmission of messages.
 Simulink and the generated model code are independent of this layer.
 The transport layer and its interface code are isolated in separate modules that format, transmit, and receive messages and data packets.

-Set up and run an external mode simulation that uses a TCP/IP or serial (RS-232) communication channel.
+Set up and run an external mode simulation that uses a TCP/IP communication channel.